Feature Photo: D. Saparow

 Roger Stolle, the proprietor of Cat Head Delta Blues & Folk Art, came to Clarksdale in 2002.
 The shop organizes and promotes blues music by hosting live performances and live recordings from local artists.

 Richard Stolle has been living in Clarksdale for several years now and enjoys it immensely.
-Clarksdale was chosen as a location to “circle the wagons” in regards to Delta blues, with a goal of helping it survive and thrive into the future.
+He chose Clarksdale as a location to “circle the wagons” in regards to Delta blues, with a goal of helping it survive and thrive into the future.

 Museums & Galleries in Clarksdale